JonaBenja/pitch_lstm/README.md

 `blstm_batch1.h5`, `blstm_padded.h5`, `deep.h5`

+### Praat scripts and data

 `YIN settings_acf.praat`

-This file contains the code for the imitation of the evaluation of the debiased autocorrelation in Praat de Cheveinge and Kawahara (2000).
+This file contains the code for the imitation of the evaluation of the debiased autocorrelation in Praat by de Cheveinge and Kawahara (2000).
 Code to be run in Praat.

 `measuring_accuracy_praat.praat`